 It can be difficult to determine which method is the best choice to replace your missing teeth.
 Dentures and dental implants are both popular choices.
-Dr. Glen Wainwright of Austin Dental Care discusses the benefits and drawbacks of Austin, TX dental implants and dentures.
+Dr. Glen Wainwright discusses the differences between dental implants and dentures below.

 Dentures: What to Know